 Trying a couple of the suggested range of addresses (I tested with

-video, but with lots of noise and green squares (I guess this indicates
+but with lots of noise and green squares (I guess this indicates a lot of

 Måns Rullgård wrote:

-> not always play well, and may need special tuning of the access points
+not always play well, and may need special tuning of the access points > to

-is tested outside of the wireless LAN first.
-My wlan is on a different
+tested outside of the wireless LAN first.
+My wlan is on a different subnet.

-subnet.
-Same symptoms on the WLAN - if I do not use multicast, even the
+Same symptoms on the WLAN - if I do not use multicast, even the WLAN

-WLAN connected computer more or less displays the video more or less
+connected computer more or less displays the video more or less fine (well,

 Regarding clients; I've tested with xine on a linux computer, and it